 Oil Lubricated for Cool, Smooth Operation

 The MAC700 – like most air compressors – uses a piston that reciprocates up and down within its cylinder to pressurize air.
 This setup is very similar to your car engine, except in reverse.
 The pressure created by the rapidly expanding, burning fuel drives the pistons in your car.
-But the pistons in air compressors are driven by an electric motor (or other power source) to compress the air.
+But the pistons in air compressors are driven by an electric motor (or another power source) to compress the air.

 But just like in your car, air compressor pistons cycle up and down thousands of times per minute within their cylinders.
 This process creates heat and friction.
 And again, just like in your car, lubricating oil can be used to reduce the friction and carry away the heat.